dbos-inc/dbos-demo-apps/typescript/nextjs-calendar/README.md

 # Welcome to DBOS Task Scheduler!
 DBOS Task Scheduler is a full-stack app built with [Next.js](https://nextjs.org/) and [DBOS](https://dbos.dev).
 It serves as both a demo for learning DBOS concepts and a template for building your own DBOS-powered Next.js applications.

-If you like the idea of a cloud-based task scheduler with a calendar UI, you can easily [customize it with your own tasks](#task-code) and deploy it to DBOS Cloud [DBOS Cloud](https://www.dbos.dev/dbos-cloud) for free.
+If you like the idea of a cloud-based task scheduler with a calendar UI, you can easily [customize it with your own tasks](#task-code) and deploy it to [DBOS Cloud](https://www.dbos.dev/dbos-cloud) for free.

 ## Why Use Next.js With DBOS?
 Combining DBOS Transact with Next.js offers a powerful backend and frontend pairing that is easily deployed to DBOS Cloud.